rh0910/410Project/README.md

 # 410Project
+We tried
 # Project objective:
-Peer-to-peer communication system to exchange information about an the presence of an object and whether a collision has occured with this object with the help of the @sign foundation and API.
+Peer-to-peer communication system to exchange information about the presence of an object and whether a collision has occured with this object.
+Driving software developed with the help of java libraries and API along with the help of the @sign foundation and API.

 # Hardware equipment required for operational results:
   * name of part *                                             * part count *